Tenders and Contracts

 Specification - This provides a detailed description of the Goods, Works or Services required and background information about the contract.

-Method Statement - The majority of tender exercises and some quotation exercises are evaluated on a price/quality weighting with suppliers being required to submit a method statement with their bid.
+Method Statement - The majority of tender exercises and some quotation exercises are evaluated on a price/quality weighting (with Community Benefits included where applicable as part of the quality criteria).
+Or, will be evaluated on a price/quality/social value weighting.
+Here, suppliers will be required to submit a method statement with their bid.
 This method statement will be scored and will form either part or all of the total quality scoring available.
 The weighting attributed to your method statement and the suggested topics to be covered will be outlined in the tender documentation.
 This is your opportunity to explain to us how you propose to carry out the contract.
 If successful and once the Council is satisfied with these documents, they will be incorporated into and form part of the contract.

 Evaluation Criteria – Each tender exercise undertaken will detail the criteria used to evaluate your bid.
 The weightings and specific criteria will vary from tender to tender depending on the goods, services or works required and the way the supply market operates.